Skip to main content

 Limit Orders

 A limit order executes at your specified price or better.
 You set the asset, the size, and the price you are willing to pay (or receive).
-The order only fills when the market reaches your price.

 Use limit orders when: